 So, today is my birthday.
 You maybe be wondering hey – why the heck are you here?, but actually, I don’t often do much for my birthday.
 (Heck, I have to use a calculator to check my age, because, well, it’s just not important to me.
 I try to make life awesome everyday, not just on one day.)

 However, what is important to me is you – my dear travel-y reader.
 And then I was thinking how fun it would be to spend today talking about birthday travel ideas.
-So, I asked around on Facebook (you’re friends with Sharing Travel Experiences over there, right?), and got a huge pile of responses on where to travel for your birthday.
+So, I asked around on Facebook, and got a huge pile of responses on where to travel for your birthday.
 Some pretty awesome suggestions, actually.
 So, to celebrate the big day, here are your suggestions for some awesome birthday travel ideas!
 Apologies that I couldn’t print every single one due to the overwhelming response, but I did read every single one.

 by Viviana Goldenberg

 I am not sure if this is a tip but my BD will be in November, the BIG “40″.
 I am already depressed for it and I thought that going back home, to see mom and dad and get drunk with friends is always good for the spirit… So I am going back to Argentina for 3 weeks!